ballerina-platform/module-ballerinax-googleapis.gmail/Readme.md

 gmail:Client gmailClient = new (gmailConfig);
 ```
 Note: Must specify the **Refresh token**, obtained with exchanging the authorization code, the **Client ID** and the
-**Client Secret** obtained in the App creation when configuring the gmail connector client.
+**Client Secret** obtained in the App creation, when configuring the gmail connector client.

 ### Step 3: Set up all the data required to send the message